stenzek/duckstation/README.md

 Google Play is the preferred distribution mechanism and will result in smaller download sizes: https://play.google.com/store/apps/details?id=com.github.stenzek.duckstation

 **No support is provided for the Android app**, it is free and your expectations should be in line with that.
-Please **do not** email me about issues about it, they will be ignored.
+Please **do not** email me about issues about it, or ask for help, you will be ignored.

 If you must use an APK, download links are listed in https://www.duckstation.org/android/

 To use:
 1. Install and run the app for the first time.
-2. Add game directories by tapping the add button and selecting a directory.
-You can add additional directories afterwards by selecting "Edit Game Directories" from the menu.
-3. Tap a game to start.
-When you start a game for the first time it will prompt you to import a BIOS image.
+2. Follow the setup wizard.

 If you have an external controller, you will need to map the buttons and sticks in settings.